MoamenMoatazYoussef/moamens-notes/README.md

 I've struggled a lot with training courses, books, and learning material that is hard to understand, or uses too many technical words.

-All developers go through the same problem, therefore I decided that **I'll write full scripts in the easiest, most organized way possible**, using basic everyday terms and examples whenever I can, and including as much details as possible.
+All developers go through the same problem, therefore I decided that **I will develop *free* written courses in the easiest, most organized way possible**, using basic everyday terms and examples whenever I can, and including as much details as possible.

-This repo contains **all the notes & scripts that I ever wrote**.
+These courses are:
+1. Free.
+2. Constantly updated with new releases.
+3. Are compiled from all the sources that I use.
+3. Have code examples from the sources and other code examples that I tried.
+All the code examples are tested and are working.
+4. Have references to the sources, and any other useful references, like Stackoverflow links, etc.
+5. Open for editing i.e. you can edit in them.

+In the next few months, I will:
+1. Add code exercises and use cases to practice.
+2. Add one or two projects for each course to practice.
+3. Organize the courses in roadmaps: *Frontned*, *Backend*, *Fullstack*, *Cloud Computing in AWmazon Web Services*, and *Theoretical* roadmap.

+Long-term plans:
+1. Build a team to cover more technologies and more material.
-My purpose is to *create a library of scripts that helps software developers learn things more easily and efficiently*.
+2. This is my ultimate purpose, to *create a library of scripts that helps software developers learn things more easily and efficiently*.

+This repo contains **all the courses that I ever wrote**.

 Enjoy :smile:

-## List of scripts and their sources
+## List of Courses
 - **Jave Programming Language**, Source: Pluralsight courses:
     + Java Fundamentals.
     + Java Core Platform.
 - **JavaScript**, Source: Books:
     + Eloquent JavaScript.
     + You Don't Know JavaScript.
-(Not finished yet)
+(In Progress)
 - **Spring Framewrk**
     + This contains scripts for:
         - Spring Core.